Survivor Series (2019): Raw

 During the opening of the following night's Raw, Team Raw's men's captain Seth Rollins addressed the Raw locker room, who surrounded the ring, and criticized their poor performance at Survivor Series.
 In particular, Rollins singled out the performances of women's captain Charlotte Flair, Randy Orton, and Rey Mysterio (for not winning the WWE Championship as Brock Lesnar rarely appears), as well as AOP (Akam and Rezar) for not participating at all.
 Turning heel for the first time since 2016 and alienated by the comments, each wrestler gradually walked out.
 Rollins then addressed Kevin Owens, the last remaining wrestler at the ring.
 He again questioned Owens' loyalty to Raw, and accused Owens of lazily trying to be like himself.
 In response, Owens performed a stunner on Rollins and later challenged him to a match.
 During the match, AOP entered the ring.
 Owens slapped Akam, resulting in AOP attacking Owens, giving him a disqualification win.
 AOP then turned their attention to Rollins, who was ready to fight, but they instead left the ring.
 Rollins then performed two Stomps on Owens, teasing a heel turn for Rollins.
+The heel turn was finally executed on the December 9 episode, where Rollins performed "The Stomp" on Owens on the exposed concrete and aligned himself with AOP.
+After more months of feuding, Owens accepted Rollins' challenge for a match at WrestleMania 36.